WolfgangMehner/vim-plugins/perl-support/README.md

                           font, use of dictionaries, ...
                         The file is commented.
 Append it to your .vimrc if you like.

+    perl-support/rc/make.vim
+                        Access hotkeys for make(1) in makefiles.
+    perl-support/rc/perl.vim
+    perl-support/rc/pod.vim
+                        Example filetype plug-ins for Perl and POD: defines additional maps,
+                          set tabs according to Perl Style Guide expands keyword characters for better support of tokens, perl-support/rc/qf.vim
+                        Some maps to help with the profilers' output.

     perl-support/rc/*.templates
                         Sample template files for customization.
 Used by the